 Please check back later this month to find out the date for the March session.

 OTHER WAYS TO HELP

--Volunteer your time to make enrichment items for the pets at Capital Humane Society.
+Individuals can make enrichment items for the pets at Capital Humane Society to enhance their quality of life while they are in the animal shelter.
 The items can be dropped off at either of our locations.
-Find the instructions below.
+You can find the instructions by clicking on the image below.